ESCSS-labs/ESCSS-SCSS/README.md

-# What is escss-awaken?
+# What is ESCSS-awaken?

-escss-awaken helps you write high quality(clean、maintainable、compact) CSS by leveraging Tailwind utilities and Sass features
+ESCSS-awaken helps you write high quality(clean、maintainable、compact) CSS by leveraging Tailwind utilities and Sass features

 ## Core Concept - Atomic CSS